magicalpanda/MagicalRecord/README.md

 ## ARC Support

 MagicalRecord fully supports ARC out of the box, there is no configuration necessary.
-The last version to support manually managed memory is 1.9, and is available from the downloads page, or by switching to the 1.9 tag in the source.
+The last version to support manually managed memory is 1.8.3, and is available from the downloads page, or by switching to the 1.8.3 tag in the source.

 ## Nested Contexts

 New in Core Data is support for related contexts.
 This is a super neat, and super fast feature.
 However, writing a wrapper that supports both is, frankly, more work that it's worth.
-However, the 1.9 version will be the last version that has dual support, and going forward, MagicalRecord will only work with the version of Core Data that has this feature.
+However, the 1.8.3 version will be the last version that has dual support, and going forward, MagicalRecord will only work with the version of Core Data that has this feature.

 # Usage

 ## Setting up the Core Data Stack

 To get started, first, import the header file *CoreData+MagicalRecord.h* in your project's pch file.
 This will allow a global include of all the required headers.
-Next, somewhere in your app delegate, in either the applicationDidFinishLaunching:(UIApplication *) withOptions:(NSDictionary *) method, or awakeFromNib, use **one** of the following setup calls with the MagicalRecordHelpers class:
+Next, somewhere in your app delegate, in either the applicationDidFinishLaunching:(UIApplication *) withOptions:(NSDictionary *) method, or awakeFromNib, use **one** of the following setup calls with the **MagicalRecord** class:

 	+ (void) setupCoreDataStack;
 	+ (void) setupAutoMigratingDefaultCoreDataStack;